-The following game not only teaches the names of the coins but gives children practice in counting, in learning the meaning of more than and fewer than, and the game can be adapted for various ability levels.
+Now that purchasing items with debit cards and/or smart phones is so common, many young children have not had as many opportunities to actually see money pass hands or change being made.
+The following games not only teach the names of the coins but also give children practice in counting and in learning the meaning of more than and fewer than.
+The games can be adapted for various ability levels.

 - Tell the children to choose some or all of their pennies and then put the pennies they choose in a line on their mat.
 Some will choose all 5 pennies, some 0 pennies, some 3 pennies, etcetera.

-- Spin a "more than or less than" spinner.
+- Teacher (or a child) spins a “more than or less than” spinner.

 - If the spinner lands on more than the number taken from the bag, the children that have placed more than that number, jump up and turn around (or any other fun movement).
 This keeps the focus off winning and losing.